Rijswijk: History

 The Treaty of Ryswick was signed at the Huis ter Nieuwburg in 1697, ending the Nine Years' War.
 A monument, the Needle of Rijswijk (1792), was erected to commemorate the treaty in the Rijswijk Forest.

 Until 1900 Rijswijk remained a relative small community but it became urbanized during the 20th century when it expanded rapidly.
 Today, Rijswijk's area has almost been completely built-up.
 The last major development is the new Ypenburg neighbourhood, built on the lands of the former Ypenburg Airfield but this part of Rijswijk was annexed by The Hague in 2002.
 Rijswijk is part of the Haaglanden conurbation.
 During the years its built-up area has grown to the point where it has effectively merged with The Hague, even though it is still a separate municipality.

 Up until 2009 Rijswijk had a polytechnic college for applied sciences; TH Rijswijk (Technische Hogeschool Rijswijk).
 After a merger with the Haagse Hogeschool, this was moved to the campus of the TUDelft in Delft.
 The building still remains.

-Istana Negara, one of the six presidential palaces of Indonesia, in the Jakarta neighbourhood of Harmoni (formerly Rijswijk-Molenvliet), was called Palais te Rijswijk during Dutch colonial times.
+Istana Negara, one of the six presidential palaces of Indonesia, in the Jakarta neighbourhood of Harmoni (formerly Rijswijk-Molenvliet), was called Paleis te Rijswijk during Dutch colonial times.